-VPN Unlimited has a dedicated server for accessing streaming services (Netflix and Hulu), along with a dozen US locations users can connect to.
+VPN Unlimited has a dedicated server for accessing streaming services (Netflix and Hulu), along with a dozen US and Japan locations users can connect to.
 The performance of this VPN was nothing short of excellent in our tests, even slightly improving on our non-VPN rates at certain locations.

 There’s software for a huge array of platforms, including more unusual offerings like a Windows Phone app, Linux client, and browser extensions for Firefox and Chrome, with setup instructions for other devices and 24/7 email and live chat support to provide assistance.